Yūya Yanagi

 Yūya Yanagi (柳 裕也, Yanagi Yūya) is a professional Japanese baseball player.
-He plays pitcher for the Chunichi Dragons.
+He pitches for the Chunichi Dragons.

 Yanagi pitched for Yokohama High School at the Japanese High School Baseball Championship and captained his Meiji University side to the 2016 Meiji Jingu Tournament title.
 He has represented Japan at national level in various age groups on several occasions.

 Early career

 Early life

 Yanagi started playing baseball in 3rd grade for Shibita Boys Sports and when in 6th grade he captured the Japanese national championship.

 At around the same time, Yanagi's father died in a traffic accident when Yanagi was 12 years old where he represented his family in mourning.
 At Miyakonojo Municipal Komatsubara Junior High, Yanagi played for Miyakonojo Seniors.
 In his 3rd year he was selected in the Japanese national team where he helped the team to victory in a USSSA Championship in 2009 where he was also awarded the Cy Young Award for the tournament as best pitcher.